 7.1 – Overview

-The few important roads and junctions that you tracked to summarize the traffic situation served as a barometer for the entire city’s traffic situation!
+The few important roads and junctions you tracked to summarize the traffic situation served as a barometer for the entire city’s traffic situation!

 7.2 – The Index